shmilee/arch-time-backup/README.md

     + (optional) expiration strategy
     + (optional) when out of space, auto-delete any expired backups or not
     + (optional) filter rules for backup files

   The options and parameters that come after `--profile` will overwrite the settings in profile.
   An example profile is here: `./atb-example.prf`.

 * Use option `--ssh-set-flags` instead of `--port` `--id_rsa`, just like setting flags for rsync.
   Then we can configure SSH parameters(flags) more flexibly.
 For example,
     + use `-F configfile` to have short flags
-    + specify SSH flags without `StrictHostKeyChecking` `UserKnownHostsFile` to skip SSH [potential security issue](https://github.com/laurent22/rsync-time-backup/pull/128). [see more discussions](https://github.com/laurent22/rsync-time-backup/issues/104).
+    + specify flags without `StrictHostKeyChecking` `UserKnownHostsFile` to skip [potential security issue](https://github.com/laurent22/rsync-time-backup/pull/128). [see more](https://github.com/laurent22/rsync-time-backup/issues/104).

 * Remove parameter `[exclude-pattern-file]`.
-  If you want to set this, you can use `--rsync-set-flags` to set option `--exclude-from`.
+  If you want to set this, you can use `--rsync-set-flags` to set option `--exclude-from=[exclude-pattern-file]`.
-  However, a more recommended way to do this is to use the profile to set exclude rules, as 1) rsync filter rules provide a more powerful and flexible mechanism 2) and they can be defined in a backup profile.
+  However, a more recommended way to do this is to use the profile to set exclude rules, as
+  + rsync filter rules provide a more powerful and flexible mechanism
+  + and they can be defined in the backup profile along with other backup settings.

   When using a profile, the filter rules will be written to a temporary file first and then taken by rsync option `--filter="merge a.tmpfile.of.rules"`.